 The fact that implementation does not meet these requirements is shown by a few of the examined instruments and channels:

-- So-called "robotic recruiting" - in which an algorithm automatically recruits jobseekers to vacancies or, conversely, recommends companies to suitable candidates - uses only 2,4 percent of the top 1.000 companies.
+- So-called "robotic recruiting" - in which an algorithm automatically recommends job vacancies to jobseekers or, conversely, recommends companies to suitable candidates - uses only 2,4 percent of the top 1.000 companies.
 Accordingly, 43,3 percent of jobseekers claim to have never used this opportunity and 27 percent is completely unfamiliar with it.

 - The situation is similar when using recruiting games.
 In the online games known as "gamification", requirements and abilities are adjusted in a playful way.
-Fewer than 2,5 percent of companies offer such games on their career website or on social networking platforms.
-A little bigger is the play instinct in the jobseekers: 12,9 percent have already checked their suitability for an open position by means of an online game.
+Less than 2,5 percent of companies offer such games on their career website or on social networking platforms.
+A little bigger is the play instinct with the job seekers: 12,9 percent have checked their suitability for an open position before by means of an on-line play.

 - Also, the use of instant messaging services such as WhatsApp has not yet high relevance.
 Only 1,3 percent of surveyed companies allow candidates to communicate through WhatsApp, and are on a par with 95,9 percent of jobseekers and those interested in careers who have never used the service to communicate with companies.